TatsunoriHirai/ownMelodyGenerativeModel/README.md

   5. Your original generative model helps you by suggesting a subsequent melody by pressing "gen button"

+The VST3 file worked with Studio One Professional 5.5.2.86528 Win x64

 - Screen capture of the GUI: